hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 This approach is convenient and extensible, but has several performance problems:
 1. Compilation with Janino may take significant time to complete, increasing planning time to seconds on a fresh JVM
-1. Metadata is not cached on `RelSet`/`RelSubset` levels, and re-calculated on every call.
+1. Metadata is not cached at `RelSet`/`RelSubset` levels, and re-calculated on every call.
 This is not optimal, because metadata calculation typically requires recursive dives into inputs of the operator.

 ### 2.6 Execution

 The `VolcanoPlanner` employs EXODUS-like approach to query optimization.
 It uses rules to find alternative plans.
 However, it doesn't employ the guided top-down search strategy.
-Instead, the optimizer organizes rule instances in a queue, and
-The word `Volcano` in the name is a bit misleading, because the optimizer doesn't actually follow the main ideas from the Volcano/Cascades papers.
+Instead, the optimizer organizes rule instances in a queue, and fire them until the queue is empty.
+The word `Volcano` in the name is misleading, because the optimizer doesn't actually follow the main ideas from the Volcano/Cascades papers.

 First, an instance of the `VolcanoPlanner` is created and initialized with:
 1. The operator tree to be optimized (`RelNode`)